Happy birthday to me!

 19. Fake it till you Make it.
 Of course, I do not recommend lying.
 What I’m talking about here is simply believing in yourself a little bit more.
 Don’t tell people you can’t do something at hello.
 Instead, make them believe you’re capable of anything, either it’s work, school, or whatever.
 Trust me, you’ll be surprised at how much you can accomplish.

 20. Don’t be afraid of Change.
 The only constant in life is change, so better get used to it as soon as possible.
-Getting comfortable and never taking a risk in your life won’t take you far (says a girl who moved to another continent to find a Golden State 😉 ).
+Getting comfortable and never taking a risk in your life won’t take you far (says a girl who moved to another continent to find that Golden State 😉 ).

 23. Give back.
 And don’t expect anything in return.
 See how far it takes you.
 There’s nothing better then random acts of kindness.
 Also, going out of your way for somebody never goes out of style.